neerajydv23/neerajydv23/README.md

 # 💫 About Me:
 Hi!
-My name is Neeraj and I'm a MERN Stack Developer
+My name is Neeraj and I'm a Full Stack Developer

 ## 🌐 Socials: